rwxrob/notes/Current cycling kit clothing items.md

 Here's my current preferred cycling kit for all my cycling, head to toe.
 I prefer a gravel-meets-urban style so I look reasonably normal on or off the bike.
+The main criteria can be summarized into, "What do I need for NC Mountains to Coast?"
 This gear covers every weather condition in which I'm willing to ride including the following:

 - Torrential, sudden downpours, afternoon NC thunderstorms (usually warm)
 - 4 C (40 F) low